chrisjensenuk/ObserverTranslate/readme.md

 ## Notes
-The languages translators are driven by config.
-To add an extra language add an entry to the `targetLanguages` in `appicationsettings.json` .
+I wanted the language translators (observers) to be driven by config.
+To add an extra translator, add an entry to the `targetLanguages` array in `appicationsettings.json` .
 The list of available languages can be found here: https://cloud.google.com/translate/docs/languages

-For each language added a new observer is created by the IoC.
-See `Startup.cs`
+The IoC is responsible for subscribing the observers (`TranslateObserver`) to the observable (`TranslateObservable`).
+See `ApplicationIoC.cs`

 Each `TranslateObserver` outputs their translation to the `ITranslateOutputter`.
 As this class can be called by many observables it is configured as a singleton and a lock is used to ensure thread safety in the concrete implementation.

-The translate.googleapis.com site use is very limited.
+The user of translate.googleapis.com site is very limited.
 It only allows about 100 requests per one hour period and there after returns a **429 error (Too many requests)**.
+So if you start to get errors wait an hour or so :)

-Added Serilog to provider structured logging.
+I added Serilog to provider structured logging.
 It's currently configured to write json structured logs to a daily text file `logYYYYMMDD.txt`.

+Added a Polly retry policy to the Http Client Factory to retry calls to translate.googleapis.com.